fsteff/DatFS/README.md

 * Peer exchange between nodes of a swarm

 For indirect routing a peer may "ask" an other peer to forward messages to an other peer.
 But to prevent attacks this other peer will only do accept this if it trusts the sender.
-Therefore a peer stores a multi-dimensional trust value that is based on a range of statistics:
+Therefore a peer stores a multi-dimensional trust value that is based on a range of statistics:<br>
 *(TODO: evaluate which statistics are useful for this)*

 **Public/Compatibility mode (dat's discovery-swarm):**